 My mother never corrected me.
 She would listen to me, smile, give me a hug, and quickly put an end to any teasing my brother sent my way.
 She knew I’d eventually figure out the truth, and it was more important that my brother’s criticism of my inaccurate understanding not cause any scarring on our relationship.

 In 2012, Rob Bell wrote a book entitled “Love Wins: A Book About Heaven, Hell, and the Fate of Every Person Who Ever Lived.”
 There was a lot of chatter after its publication because many mainline evangelicals don’t believe in its theology and were pretty angry about a message they considered contradictory to the “Church’s” historic interpretation.
 There was a lot said in criticism of the book, and also in its defense.

 I read the book and enjoyed it.
 At the time, I read numerous reviews and watched Bell’s interview with Lisa Miller from Newsweek.
 The thing that stood out the most to me was the determination many Christians had to be “correct” – and to prove how “right” they were and how “wrong” Bell was.

-In the meantime, I think the scarring that takes place when we attack each other saddens Him.
+In the meantime, I think the scarring that takes place when we attack each other saddens God.
 These conversations should be had, and discussion is healthy.
 However, at the end of the day, none of us has a corner on the market of what is truth.
-Personally, I think we should all do more listening, adopt a little humility, and embrace ambiguity.
+Personally, I think we should all do more listening, adopt a posture of humility, and embrace ambiguity.